Option 1: Add Locations via .CSV File by Mapping Fields

 You'll see the screen below:

 Select the Map Import Fields option as in the example above.
 Under the Upload file option, browse to your file and Select Import Locations.
-Under Choose Upload Action, select either Update or Append.
+Under Choose Upload Action, select either Update, Appendor Update and Insert.

 Update will replace all data, and is only to be used if you have a complete location list to upload.
 If you use this option, report data will lost on locations that existed previously in Bullseye and will be included in your update.
 If you want to avoid this, and need to upload a complete file, see the Template option below.
 Use append if you are adding locations to the existing list.
 Select Import Locations and you'll see a screen similar to below: